The US collected $5.03 trillion in federal revenues in 2022, up $630 billion from the previous year, after adjusting for inflation.

 Rising economic activity in the post-war period, coupled with tax code changes in the 1960s led to income and payroll taxes comprising bigger portions of federal revenues while less came from corporate, sales, and excise taxes.

-Over the past 20 years, the nation has implemented several tax reforms in response to the growing federal deficit and recessionary periods such as the Great Recession the COVID-19 pandemic.
+Over the past 20 years, the nation has implemented several tax reforms in response to the growing federal deficit and recessionary periods such as the Great Recession and the COVID-19 pandemic.

 Signed by former President George W. Bush, the Economic Growth and Tax Relief Reconciliation Act of 2001 reduced income tax rates and expanded tax-deductive contributions and credits.